sbgisen/audio_common/README.md

 # ROS audio\_common Package

-This repository contains the ROS audio\_common package.

-For user documentation, please refer to the [ROS Wiki page for audio\_common](http://wiki.ros.org/audio_common)

 Packages in this stack:

 audio_capture: Provides code to capture audio from a microphone and transport it to a destination for playback.